African Bush Daisy (Euryops Chrysanthemoides): Plant Care & Growing Guide

 Cutting withered flowers is one of the best ways to ensure that this plant keeps producing more.
 You can encourage flowering by using a water-soluble fertilizer.
 You should apply the fertilizer every two weeks or so.
 This is particularly important if you are growing it in a pot or some other type of container.
 Also, deadheading is immensely important.

-Croton Mammy: Plant Care & Growing Guide
+Calandiva: Plant Care and Growing Guide

 Learn more: Pilea Peperomioides Care & Growing Guide